Ellerbach/docfx-companion-tools/src/DocLanguageTranslator/README.md

 ## Creating the missing files for all language directories

-If the `-k or --key` parameter is mandatory for the tool to create the missing pages.
+The `-k or --key` parameter is mandatory for the tool to create the missing pages.
 Let's take the following structure example:

 ```text
 /userdocs